COMP90082-2024-SM1/SG-Koala/README.md

 5. **Data Analytics**:
    - Advanced data analytics capabilities are included, enabling users to perform detailed analysis of their data.
 This feature supports better decision-making by providing insights and trends based on the collected data.

+6. **Calendar**:
+    - The calendar visualization aids users in easily viewing and managing their booking schedules, enhancing timetable management.

+7. **Search**:
+    - A search feature is available for locating bookings by ID or organization name, displaying all relevant results and facilitating quick access.

 ## Changelog
   ### Sprint One
   - Date